trufflesuite/drizzle-react-components/README.md

 Refer to the test apps to learn more about how to use DRC.

+A test app targeting 16.8+ hook API has een included at `./test-app-hooks`.
 A test app targeting the React 16.3+ context API has been included at `./test-app`.
-And one targeting the legacy context API can be found at `test-app-legacy-context`.
+And one targeting the legacy context API can be found at `./test-app-legacy-context`.

 ### Installation